-A research team has been assembled at Hunter New England Population Health and the University of Newcastle, consisting of leading physical activity, implementation and school-based researchers, who will work in collaboration with health and education sector representatives, to determine the impact that school uniforms may be having on student’s perceived and actual physical activity.
+A research team has been assembled for this project at Hunter New England Population Health and the University of Newcastle.
+Consisting of leading physical activity, implementation and school-based researchers, the team will work in collaboration with health and education sector representatives, to determine the impact that school uniforms may be having on student’s perceived and actual physical activity.

 Australian student physical activity in schools has been consistently shown to be less than government-mandated requirements.
 Similarly, studies in the UK and USA have found that more than half of primary school children are not meeting the recommended physical activity guideline of 30 minutes of moderate-vigorous physical activity (MVPA) during school hours, or spending the recommended 40% of their recess/lunchtime engaged in MVP.
 It has been hypothesised that one of the reasons for this lack of physical activity at school may be due to impractical school uniforms restricting movement.